kristianmandrup/broccoli-i18n-template/README.md

 # broccoli-i18n-template

-Broccoli filter that transforms templates so that relative i18n keys are resolved to the relative path of the template.
+Broccoli filter that prefix relaive i18n keys in templates with relative path of template.

 Provides Rails style *"Lazy" loading* of i18n translation keys, but compile time!